TomsSmartHome/Home-Assistant-YAML/README.md

-# Readme
+# YAML

-Automations / Scripts in this project are from this video: https://youtu.be/GpG4uTWFf9g
+These are an assorted collection of Home Assistant YAML files.